Jermell Charlo stops Castaño, claims 4th belt at 154 pounds – KION546

 AP Sports Writer

 CARSON, Calif.
+(AP) — Jermell Charlo had to exercise incredible patience during his quest to become the first undisputed super welterweight champion.

+After a split draw in his first bout with Brian Castaño last year was followed by a three-month postponement of their rematch because of an injury for Castaño, Charlo had to wait again Saturday night because Castaño showed up late to the arena.

+When the showdown finally began, Charlo survived Castaño’s early attacks and waited for the moment to pounce.

-(AP) — Jermell Charlo became the first undisputed super welterweight champion in the four-belt era when he stopped Argentina’s Brian Castaño in the 10th round of their rematch Saturday night.
+Charlo became the first man to hold every 154-pound title in the four-belt era when he stopped his Argentine opponent with two knockdowns in the 10th.
+He completed his remarkable quest by becoming just the seventh fighter to reign as the undisputed champ of any weight class since the four-belt era began in 1988.

+“This is legacy,” Charlo said.
+“This is something that is legendary.
+I’m a legend.
+This is a beautiful thing.”

-After an outstanding bout with ample toe-to-toe action, Charlo (35-1-1, 19 KOs) dropped Castaño twice in rapid succession in the 10th.
-Charlo leaped onto the ropes in celebration while the referee was still counting out his opponent, celebrating the addition of Castaño’s WBO 154-pound title to his WBC, WBA and IBF belts.
+After an entertaining bout with ample toe-to-toe action, Charlo (35-1-1, 19 KOs) dropped Castaño twice in rapid succession in the 10th.
+Charlo leaped onto the ropes in celebration while the referee was still counting out his opponent, celebrating the addition of Castaño’s WBO super welterweight title to his WBC, WBA and IBF belts.

-Castaño’s aggression and Charlo’s sharp counterpunching led to big exchanges in every round, highlighted by a sensational fifth round of relentless action.
-Castaño’s relentless early pace slowed in the middle rounds, and Charlo ended it in dramatic fashion at 2:33 of the 10th.
+Castaño’s aggression and Charlo’s sharp responses led to big exchanges in almost every round, highlighted by a sensational fifth round of relentless action.
+But Castaño’s early pace slowed in the middle rounds, and Charlo ended it in dramatic fashion at 2:33 of the 10th.

-After catching Castaño with a right uppercut and a left hook for the first knockdown, Charlo dropped Castaño again seconds later with two left hands to the head and a left to the body.
+After catching Castaño with a right uppercut and a left hook for the first knockdown, Charlo dropped Castaño again seconds later with two left hands to the head and a left to the body, leaving Castaño on the canvas.

+“We showed that we are warriors,” Castaño said through a translator.
+“We both were fighting back and forth.
+It was power back and forth, and then his right hand came over and stopped the fight.
+He’s a champion.
+He hit me.
+He got me.
+But I’m OK.”

 After unbeaten Philadelphia welterweight Jaron Ennis stopped Custio Clayton with a vicious right hand in the second round of the show’s penultimate bout, the main event was slightly delayed because Castaño showed up late to the arena, according to the fight’s promoters.

-Traffic and parking were terrible around the Dignity Health Sports Park complex, which hosted a match for Major League Soccer’s LA Galaxy at the same time as the fight card in the tennis arena that shares the property with the soccer stadium, but it wasn’t clear whether that was the reason Castaño was tardy.
+Traffic and parking were terrible around the sports complex, which hosted a match for Major League Soccer’s LA Galaxy at the same time as the fight card in the tennis arena that shares the property with the soccer stadium, but it wasn’t clear whether that was the reason Castaño was tardy.

-Both fighters came out aggressively under a nearly full moon, with Castaño again pressing forward and Charlo counterpunching adroitly.
-Charlo was sharp early, but Castaño got the better of him in back-and-forth action during a thrilling fourth round.
+Both fighters still came out eager for exchanges, with Castaño again pressing forward and Charlo counterpunching adroitly.
+Charlo was sharp off the ropes, but Castaño got the better of him in back-and-forth action during a thrilling fourth round.

 The fifth round was even better, with devastating shots thrown by both fighters.
 Charlo then buckled Castaño’s knees with a huge left hand in the seventh, but Charlo curiously didn’t move in to pursue a finish.